 A. You will never make such big promises to each other as you will in church on your wedding day.
 You are still two separate individuals with different backgrounds, personalities, experiences, hopes and fears.
 As two become one in marriage, the road isn't always easy and it's important to think about important issues you may face and prepare for them together.
 Marriage is a serious commitment and opportunity is available to talk through the big issues, sometimes as a group with other couples, if you would like to do so.
 Our Vicar and our Curate will be able to discuss the options with you when you meet with them.

 A. Fees for weddings are set nationally so that the same basic fees apply whichever church you get married in.
 However, there are some variations - usually dependent on your circumstances and what you want in your service (e.g. an organist or a choir) and also what licences to marry apply.
 We have prepared a special page about the fees for you to read through but please do speak to our Vicar or our Curate when you meet them to discuss the fees in more detail.

 Q. I am getting married elsewhere and the vicar there says I need my banns read here, what do I do?

 A. First check one of you live in our parish.
 Go to www.achurchnearyou.com and enter your postcode.
 There is a form you need to complete.
 You can download and print it, or ring the church for a copy (01634 681 671).
-It needs to be returned to the church (there's a letter box on the wall of the church hall) along with a cheque, [by post to St Philip and St James Church, King George Road, Chatham, ME5 0TZ].
-In 2019 that's £44 payable to St Philip and St James Church.
+It needs to be returned to the church (there's a letter box on the wall of the church hall) along with a cheque, [by post to St Philip and St James Church, King George Road, Chatham, ME5 0TZ] - you can also pay by card do ring the office first.
+In 2020 that's £45 payable to St Philip and St James Church.
 We will contact you to agree when they will be read (which will be no more than three months before your wedding), and we would be delighted to you welcome you to the church (Sunday 10am service) to hear your banns read.